-If there’s one thing that Reebok does really well it’s building and rolling out unique spin-off cross-training shoes from core models.
+If there’s one thing that Reebok does well it’s building and rolling out unique spin-off cross-training shoes from core models.
 Earlier this year, we got to experience the Reebok Nano X1 which has been a hit for some Reebok Nano lovers and a total miss for others.
-Then, a few months later, Reebok rolled out their Reebok Nano X1 Vegan training shoes.

-Now, just in time for summer, we’re getting hit with another Reebok Nano X1 iteration, the Reebok Nano X1 Adventure.
 The Reebok Nano X1 Adventure is designed to be an outdoor-friendly cross-training shoe and it has some seriously cool and interesting construction.
-The Adventure and Reebok Nano X1 Froning are by far my favorite Nano X1 iterations.
+The Adventure and X1 Froning are by far my favorite Nano X1 iterations.

 Who Should Buy the Reebok Nano X1 Adventure?

 Honestly, the Reebok Nano X1 Adventure is my favorite Nano X1 iteration yet.
 I wasn’t sold on the initial Reebok Nano X1, but the Reebok Nano X1 Grit shoe has grown on me and I think the Nano X1 Adventure is the best yet.
-The reworked upper is a welcomed change and the overall fit of the shoe feels better because of it.

-In addition, the outsole has a reworked and thicker lug patterning for additional outdoor traction and there are now lace-lock eyelets at the very top of this shoe.
-Overall, I think if you’re someone that loves functional fitness and takes their workouts outside often, then the Reebok Nano X1 Adventure is a good fit for you.
+Overall, I think if you’re someone who loves functional fitness and takes their workouts outside often, then the Reebok Nano X1 Adventure is a good fit for you.

 Reebok Nano X1 Adventure Pros